 He [Bobby] was very assertive, to the nuisance of other advisors – the Undersecretary of State, Chester Bowles more than once went to the President and said: “Who is in charge here?”, “You are”, JFK replied, to which Bowles added “Then would you please tell that to your brother”

 Most African leaders do not have enough capable implementors in government who can get things done, done properly, and done quickly.

 4. Respect for the rule of Law

 How many times have you heard of an African leader using the police or army to oppress citizens of his own country?
 To disperse protesters.
-To frighten opponents.
-Even to murder dissidents.
+To frighten opponents,… even to murder dissidents.
 How many times have African leaders violated their countries’ constitutions in order to assert authority or suppress dissent?
 Hooligans hired to intimidate or censor the media.
 Thugs hired to beat up legal practitioners of their opponents.
 How many of these leaders self-examine to ascertain whether their actions are driven by selfish intentions, or whether their actions genuinely will benefit the country?
-How many as soon as they leave office find themselves hounded by the very same laws they sought to undermine?
+How many will as soon as they leave office find themselves hounded by the very same laws they sought to undermine?

 5. Seeing the bigger picture

 The question is, what can we as the government do for the people, whether they voted for us or not, to improve their lifestyle, their way of living, their health, to give them a vocation that can put food on the table, every day, to transform the country into a success, and to do all these things sustainably?